Phytotherapy : what is it ?

 Throughout the centuries and continents, men have acquired the knowledge and use of plants in order to benefit from their medicinal virtues.
 In the beginning, plants were used in religious and magical rituals in various traditional medicines around the world.
 Like aromatherapy, the first traces of medicine by plants are found in 3000 years BC, but a little further east, in the Sumerian civilization (located in the south of present-day Iraq).
 But afterwards, plants were relegated to the rank of grandmother's remedies with a questioning of their virtues to the sole benefit of modern chemistry drugs.

 The advent of phytotherapy is marked by the emergence of a reconciliation between the traditional use of plants and scientific research.
-Scientific and technical progress has made it possible to offer therapeutic forms that are increasingly safe, more appropriate and more effective while respecting ethical and eco-responsible values.
+Scientific and technical progress has made it possible to offer therapeutic forms that are ever safer, more appropriate and more effective while respecting ethical and eco-responsible values.

 Did you know that ?

-Morphine and codeine, are two essential analgesics to alleviate pain of strong intensity.
+- Morphine and codeine, are two essential analgesics to alleviate the pains of strong intensity;

-Taxotere, is the leading molecule in the treatment of breast cancer.
+- Taxotere, is the leading molecule in breast cancer treatment;

 Plants : a field with multiple applications

 Medicinal plants are proposed through food supplements.
-Sleep disorders, digestion problems, stress and fatigue,... both for prevention and for the treatment of everyday ailments of the human body, medicinal plants have a multitude of applications.
+Sleep disorders, digestion problems, stress and fatigue, ... both for prevention and treatment of everyday ailments of the human body, medicinal plants have a multitude of applications.